 The ocean acts as a huge carbon sink.
 The carbon not consumed by marine organisms (about 10%) is stored in sediment before it is transformed into hydrocarbons.
 The current concentration of atmospheric carbon as of November 29, 2021, is 416 parts per million (ppm).
 Without the biological pump, it is estimated that atmospheric carbon would have reached 600 ppm.
 Mauna Loa Observatory provides a graphical representation of the change of atmospheric carbon over time.
 The biological mechanism for capturing and storing carbon interacts with an important physical mechanism known as the physical or solubility pump.
 The solubility pump transports dissolved inorganic carbon through the water column.
 The solubility of CO2 in the ocean is temperature dependent.
 Cold, polar regions of the ocean act as carbon sinks, whereas warm, equatorial waters are sources of carbon.

-“While the ability of the ocean to capture and store carbon has helped to slow the accumulation of atmospheric CO2, it has come at a cost” states Dr. Jamie Shutler, a professor of earth observation at the University of Exeter.
-Since the industrial revolution, scientists have observed a 26% increase in the ocean’s acidity.
-The United Nations Educational, Scientific and Cultural Organization (UNESCO) states that “As CO2 dissolves in seawater, it forms carbonic acid, decreasing the ocean’s pH.”
+“While the ability of the ocean to capture and store carbon has helped to slow the accumulation of atmospheric CO2, it has come at a cost,” states Dr. Jamie Shutler, a professor of earth observation at the University of Exeter.
+Since the Industrial Revolution, scientists have observed a 26% increase in the ocean’s acidity.
+The United Nations Educational, Scientific and Cultural Organization (UNESCO) states that “as CO2 dissolves in seawater, it forms carbonic acid, decreasing the ocean’s pH [potential of hydrogen].”
 This results in ocean acidification, or the decrease in the ocean’s pH value.
 Ocean acidification changes the chemistry of seawater and has detrimental impacts on marine life.
 The ocean’s surface pH has dropped by 0.1 pH units in the last 200 years and is projected to further decrease by 0.3-0.4 pH units by the end of the 21st century.
-Ocean acidification is measured by the logarithmic scale, meaning that a change of one unit represents a tenfold change in acidity.
+Ocean acidification is measured on a logarithmic scale, meaning that a change of one unit represents a tenfold change in acidity.

 Ocean acidification has far-reaching implications on the health of the ocean and all who depend on it.
 This change in the ocean’s chemistry impacts marine organisms and ecosystems.
 Coral reefs are one of the most biodiverse ecosystems on the planet but, the effects of ocean acidification threaten their extinction within the next 50 years.
 Coral ecosystems, which an estimated 25% of all marine life depend on, suffer from the influx of CO2 emissions and warming ocean temperatures.
 Weakened coral along the coastlines also leaves coastal communities vulnerable to severe weather events.
 Ocean acidification has also been shown to endanger fisheries and aquaculture.
 UNESCO states that “Regular observations and measurements of ocean acidification in open oceans and coastal areas are necessary to improve our understanding of the effects, enable modelling and predictions and help inform mitigation and adaptation strategies.”